sylvester-henrique/dev-notes/microservices/README.md

 # Architecture Patterns

+## Service Decomposition Patterns

+One of the biggest challenges in microservices is defining the boundaries of each service.
+If boundaries are wrong, you end up with a distributed monolith (tight coupling).

+### Decompose by Business Capability
+Define services corresponding to business capabilities.
+A business capability is something that a business does in order to generate value.
+- **Example:** Order Management, Inventory Management, Shipping, Customer Management.
+- **Pros:** Stable architecture (business capabilities don't change often), easy to understand for business stakeholders.
+- **Cons:** Can lead to "God Services" if a capability is too broad.

+### Decompose by Subdomain (DDD)
+Uses Domain-Driven Design (DDD) concepts.
+The domain is decomposed into subdomains based on the complexity and value of the business logic.
+- **Core Subdomain:** The key differentiator of the business (most valuable).
+This is where the best developers should work.
+- **Supporting Subdomain:** Necessary for the business but not a competitive advantage (e.g., Catalog in a standard e-commerce).
+- **Generic Subdomain:** Common functionality (e.g., Authentication, Notification) that is not specific to the business domain.
+- **Mapping to Microservices:**
+  - **1-to-1:** Ideally, one Subdomain corresponds to one Bounded Context, which is implemented as one Microservice.
+This is the cleanest approach.
+  - **1-to-Many:** A complex Subdomain might be split into multiple Bounded Contexts (and thus multiple services).
+  - **Many-to-1:** Several simple Subdomains (especially Generic or Supporting ones) might be grouped into a single service to avoid infrastructure overhead.

+### Bounded Contexts
+Bounded Context is the central pattern in Domain-Driven Design (DDD) for defining the boundaries of a model.
+To understand it, it helps to distinguish between the "Problem Space" and the "Solution Space":

+- **Problem Space (Subdomains):** This is the raw business reality (e.g., "We need to ship items" or "We need to manage inventory").
+It exists whether software exists or not.
+- **Solution Space (Bounded Contexts):** This is the strategic architectural decision we make to solve those problems (e.g., "We will build a Shipping Service with a specific model for packages").

+Ideally, a Bounded Context aligns with a Subdomain, but they are distinct concepts.

+- **Definition:** A specific boundary within which a domain model is defined and applicable.
+Inside this boundary, all terms, entities, and logic have a specific, unambiguous meaning (Ubiquitous Language).
+- **Ubiquitous Language:** A common language shared by developers and domain experts within that specific context.
+For example, "User" in the *Identity Context* might mean credentials and roles, while "User" in the *Shipping Context* might mean a name and address.
+- **Relationship to Microservices:** Ideally, one Bounded Context maps to one Microservice.
+This ensures high cohesion (everything related to that context is in one place) and loose coupling (internal changes don't leak out).
+- **Example:**
+  - **Catalog Context:** "Product" = Title, Description, Images, Specs.
+  - **Inventory Context:** "Product" = SKU, Quantity, Location, Reorder Level.
+  - **Sales Context:** "Product" = Price, Tax Rate, Discount.

+  Instead of a single giant "Product" class, we have three smaller, specialized models in three different services.

 ## API Gateway Pattern

 An API Gateway is a dedicated service that acts as the single entry point for external (and sometimes internal) clients to a system composed of multiple microservices.
 It receives client requests, orchestrates or proxies calls to underlying services, applies cross-cutting concerns (authentication, rate limiting, observability), and returns aggregated or transformed responses.